advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 `p((a, b)) : C`

 We do not know what this transport means, but we can elaborate on it further.

+The Cogito, `() == A` is provable from any `a : A`.
+This means that in the context where one assumes some form of existence, it has the same meaning as in "I think, therefore I am.".
+This happens because `true` implies `true`.
+However, in general it might be better to use "I am, therefore I think.".

 Let's check what this means using some practical examples.